 It'll be more like a crafting area in our master bedroom, but studio sounds a lot more fancy!
 I've been making plans for storage solutions that are aesthetically pleasing yet frugal.
 Dezember 2010.
 DIY Projects.
 Craft making for recycling and handiwork for meditating.
 Tatertots and Jello.
 WGW.
 You guys!

 But you SHOULD make sure you don't spend too much on it.
 I made my friend Syrina take some snaps of trees today, 'cause I can't find my digicam. :( Her instructions were to take photos of branches against the sky, so that at least two sides of the frame were sky and two sides were filled with branches.
+I liked this one best.
+I re-sized it to 6x4.5, and made a new file in Photoshop that was 12x9.
+Today I Love: DIY Dreamcatchers.
 While I was away on our camping trip last week my clever friend Marichelle shared these fabulous results from her recent handmade dreamcatcher obsession over on her blog.

 I’m smitten I tell you!
 Smit-ten!
 A quick google search yielded several additional DIY Dreamcatcher results that I love…so I thought I’d post a mini roundup for you all, in case you too feel like being bitten by the dreamcatcher bug. xo Ez DIY Dreamcatcher by Jena of Modish | Dreamcatcher How-to from Lune Vintage Blog | DIY: Natural Dreamcatcher from Foam Magazine | Dreamcatchers from Odette New York Blog (via Lifeflix) Librarians, Please Avert Your Eyes.
 Supplies:10″ foam wreath ($1 at Dollar Tree)Paperback novel ($1 at Dollar Tree – depending on the length of the book, you may need two)Brown and/or gray craft paintGlue gun & glue sticksSmall strip of ribbonA few paper towelsA few straight pins (optional) 1.